cytoscape/RCy3/README.md

 When adding or updating vignettes, consider the following tips for consistency:
 * Copy/paste the header from an existing RCy3 vignette, including the global knitr options
 * Number the *VignetteIndexEntry* names w.r.t. other vignettes (this determines their presentation order)
-* Avoid markdown encoded links; only exposed URLs will translate to the PDF version
 * Avoid spaces in Rmd filenames; causes CHECK errors
 * When ready, run **Knit to html_vignette_** and review the generated html
-* For PDF generation:
-  * Uncomment ```highlight=FALSE``` in global knitr options and generate a new html.
-Unfortunately, the code highlighting looks terrible in PDF.
-  * Pop the html out of the Viewer and into a browser
-  * Choose print, then Save as PDF.
-Click *Print Background Colors* to retain code backgrounds.
-Replace spaces with hyphens in filename.
-  * Review the generated PDF and comment out ```highlight=FALSE``` once again
+* Note: you don't need to save the html version; it will be generated anew at Bioconductor.
-* In the end, you should have Rmd and PDf versions of each vignette.
+* In the end, you should just have an Rmd versionof each vignette in the repo.

 ### Former Repo
 The entire commit history has been preserved during this transition, but you can find the repo for RCy3 v1.5.3 and earlier